pulibrary/iiif_image_field/README.md

 iiif_image_field
 ================

 Drupal module for adding IIIF Images to content types.
 Supports API versions 1.0 or 2.0 (no mixing, as of yet).
-Currently on Drupal.org as sandbox project.
-Currently under review for approval as official module.
+Currently on Drupal.org as sandbox project and under review for approval as official module.

 __How to configure the module:__